-The following story was written by an anonymous sex worker that wanted to shed light on an industry struggling due to the COVID-19 pandemic.
-They refer to themselves as “J” through a few interviews with queer sex workers in Kentucky.
+The following story was written by Josh Riley, a sex worker that wanted to shed light on an industry struggling due to the COVID-19 pandemic.
 The highlighted sex workers have either remained anonymous or allowed us to use their name they use as a sex worker.
 All of the workers were compensated from non-Queer Kentucky budget donation for their emotional labor that was put into this story.
 We recognize that their industry is suffering and we would never ask them for free emotional labor.

 Sex work is criminalized, stigmatized, and inherently dangerous for all folks.
 Add in a queer identity which itself, is a double edged sword, allows more financial success due to fetishization but often more dangerous work environments.

 ‘Sex Work’ is an umbrella term that includes, camming, adult films, escorting and all adult content creation for money.

 ‘Queer’ is an umbrella term for all people who find themselves relating to LGBTQ+ community.
 With the pandemic, all work has changed.
 Including sex work.
 There’s a greater need for safety for workers and clients — as well as an acute change in the way consumers as a whole shop and value customer service.
 Because of the pandemic, customers have had less disposable income to spend with sex workers.
 Sex workers also don’t qualify for unemployment or any government assistance.

 These are all facts and they’re easy to distance emotionally for the average person.
 Facts that directly affect human lives, your neighbors, families, and friends.
 In order to humanize sex work, I am telling the stories of sex workers.